 In good faith, If anyone from HM Revenue & Customs can explain to me the logic behind this apparent, cart before the horse syndrome, I await your enlightenment.

-At the end of the day, I am not a tax specialist, I merely like to think that I possess a good working knowledge of the subject.
+At the end of the day, I am not a tax specialist, however I like to think that I possess a good working knowledge of the subject.